Hilton Honors Review: Hilton Honors Perks, Point Value & More

 The minimum and maximum numbers of points needed for a free night as well as the best and worst value hotels for each destination are based on these dates.
 As a result, specifics may be different when it comes time for you to book a trip.

 Honors members have more than 20,000 options from which to choose when redeeming points, according to Hilton’s website, and these items and experiences range in cost from 20,000 to 2 million points.
-While you might assume that everyone redeems for free nights, Honors members actually purchased 95,800 items (worth roughly $8.1 million overall) from the Hilton Worldwide Shopping Mall in 2014 – in addition to booking 5.4 million reward nights.
+While you might assume that everyone redeems for free nights, Honors members actually purchased 95,800 items (worth roughly $8.1 million overall) from the Hilton Worldwide Shopping Mall – in addition to booking 5.4 million reward nights.

 The thing is, each type of redemption – merchandise vs. gift cards vs. free nights, for example – offers a different value proposition.
 So, using your Honors membership to garner benefits other than complimentary reservations may result in leaving money on the table.
 Below, we break down Hilton’s main redemption categories in order to help you determine how often you’ll be able to reap competitive earnings.